DEGoodmanWilson/magique/README.md

 I'm so glad you asked.
 Just start digging in on anything you see that's missing that you can fix.
 Even just more data on how Magic cards work together would be awesome.

-And if you just want to show your appreciation, you can always send me a booster.
-Call it research ;) (Actively collecting French- and English-language Standard-legal cards, but honestly cards from any expansion and in any and all languages heartily accepted!)
+And if you just want to show your appreciation, you can always use my [Cardmarket affiliate link](https://cardmarket.com/?referrer=DEGoodmanWilson) when buying for yourself, or if you're feeling especially generous [Cardmarket coupons](https://www.cardmarket.com/en/Magic/MainPage/buyCoupons) are always welcome!

 ## Notes on abilities and interactions